Getting hands-on experience can be key to landing a green job for nature.

 Types of opportunities and where to look

-It’s not all about outdoors work and getting your hands dirty, however… Opportunities also exist to gain work experience in desk-based roles, campaigning and awareness-raising.
+But it’s not all about getting outdoors—there are plenty of opportunities to gain experience in desk-based roles, campaigns, and awareness-raising.

 Work placements